 You can’t drol the case.
 That decision os in the control of the Commonwealth’s Attorney.
 You can tell the prosecutor that you want to drop the charge and not testify, and the prosecutor might agree.
 But the final decision of whether or not to drop the case is going to be up to the prosecutor

 What is your question?your son should discuss the issue with his attorney.

 The girlfriend has no authority to determine how the case proceeds.
 The Commonwealth’s Atorney is in control of prosecuting thr case.
 The girlfriend can talk to the prosecutor about her desire to have this...Read more »

 Once the police or magistrate got involved, the situation is no longer in the control of the victim.
 It is now the prosecutor who the victim needs to convince to drop the charge.
-Generally speaking, prosecutors don't like to drop domestic assault charges, so to have any chance at obtaining this...Read more »
+Generally speaking, prosecutors don't like to drop domestic assault charges, so to have any chance at obtaining...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.

 The use of this website to ask questions or receive answers does not create an attorney–client relationship between you and Justia, or between you and any attorney who receives your information or responds to your questions, nor is it intended to create such a relationship.
 Additionally, no responses on this forum constitute legal advice, which must be tailored to the specific circumstances of each case.
 You should not act upon information provided in Justia Ask a Lawyer without seeking professional counsel from an attorney admitted or authorized to practice in your jurisdiction.
 Justia assumes no responsibility to any person who relies on information contained on or received through this site and disclaims all liability in respect to such information.